Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 The PMK is derived from the SAE (Simultaneous Authentication of Equals) handshake, which is based on elliptic-curve cryptography and does not directly use the password.

-## PMK: WPA2-Personal (PSK)
+## PMK: `WPA2-Personal (PSK)`

-In WPA2-Personal, PBKDF2 with HMAC-SHA1 is used to derive the PMK from the PSK.
+- In WPA2-Personal, The PMK is derived using the PBKDF2 (Password-Based Key Derivation Function 2) algorithm, often with HMAC-SHA1.
+- The function is applied multiple times (e.g., 4096 iterations) to make brute-force attacks more difficult.

 ### PBKDF2 PMK Inputs: